 A sense of surprise, focal point, delight really adds the finishing touches to any event.

 You’ve put in a stellar performance all-night-long and played THE supreme host.
 Now is NOT the time to kick off your heels and bask in copious amounts of glory especially of the alcoholic variety.

 Remember you still need to farewell your guests and ensure their departure is just as amazing as their arrival.
 This is also your opportunity to get first hand feedback on the success of your event.
 Guests are very vocal and have no problem in expressing their delight or disappointment.
 Now is the time you can gain some valuable insights.

 - Is there someone on hand to order taxis or show them to their car?

 - Have they collected all their belongings?

 - Did they grab their goodie bag / take-home gift on the way out?

 - Perhaps you want to set-up a gift wrapping station for flowers bunches of flowers used from the event?

-Above all.
 An event is about taking your guests on a journey.
 The gift of transporting people for a couple of hours and allowing them to step out of their day-to-day lives is something we absolutely love and don’t take for granted and nor should you.
-Always remember.
 Your guests regardless of the occasion have made an effort to attend your event.
 They’ve hired a babysitter, left work early, got their hair and makeup done or bought an entirely new outfit just for the occasion.
 It’s your duty to deliver and exceed expectations.
-It’s really very simple.
+It's not rocket-science.